 More on the Bottom – Also critical to efficient lane design are the number, quality and thickness of the bottom boards.
 Consistent good quality bottom boards will obviously result in better pallet flow performance and fewer hang-ups.
 The number and layout of the boards will be used to determine the proper pallet flow wheel and or roller type and lane configuration.

 We often recommend either CHEP or PECO brand pallets for several reasons.
 Mainly, both brands are considered GMA-style pallets meaning they are uniformly manufactured according to industry standards and are designed for increased load stability.
-Load stability is a key component of successful pallet flow system to ensure smooth, consistent flow.
-Additionally, both CHEP and PECO pallets are produced from high-quality, moisture resistant lumber meant to resist mold growth and to be less likely to contaminate moisture sensitive products.
+Load stability is a key component of a successful pallet flow system to ensure smooth, consistent flow.
+Additionally, both CHEP and PECO pallets are produced from high-quality, moisture-resistant lumber meant to resist mold growth and to be less likely to contaminate moisture-sensitive products.